RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #527

+Spent some time planning out what my next features are going to be for my stream so I can make plans on what to work on next for Rampant.
+I think the next big focus needs to be on improving the accuracy of the model by including lots and lots of training in a particular way.
+First things first is to create a place to store untrained stuff and then to store the current stuff with a script and then to default to storing to that place in the database.

 ## #526

 I spent a bit of time writing out a really long Twitter thread of the cool